ranjaykrishna/visual_genome_python_driver/README.md

 # Visual Genome Python Driver
-A python wrapper for the [Visual Genome API](https://visualgenome.org/api/v0/).
-Visit the website for a complete list of [object models](https://visualgenome.org/api/v0/api_object_model.html) and details about all [endpoints](https://visualgenome.org/api/v0/api_endpoint_reference.html).
+A python wrapper for the [Visual Genome API]([https://visualgenome.org/api/v0/](https://homes.cs.washington.edu/~ranjay/visualgenome/api.html)).

+We no longer support the API endpoints.
+You can still download the dataset and use this driver once you have the data locally.
 Look at our [demo](https://github.com/ranjaykrishna/visual_genome_python_driver/blob/master/region_visualization_demo.ipynb) to see how you can use the python driver to access all the Visual Genome data.

 ## Installation
 To install this wrapper, you can use pip, as it follows